Virtual algebraic fibrations of K\"ahler groups: Albanese dimension and algebraic fibrations

 This argument above does not prevent $X$ from having rational pencils.
 However, if $X$ has also virtual Albanese dimension one, this imposes constraints on the multiple fibers of those pencils.
 Recall that orbifolds with infinite $\pi_1^{\orb}(\S)$ are those that are flat or hyperbolic, hence admit a finite index normal subgroup that is a surface group with positive $b_1$ (see \cite{Sc83} for this result and a characterization of these orbifolds in terms of the singular points).
 Therefore, if $X$ were to admit a rational pencil $g \colon X \to \Sigma'$ with infinite $\pi_1^{\orb}(\S')$, there would exist an irrational pencil without multiple fibers ${\widetilde g} \colon {\widetilde X} \to {\widetilde \S'}$ covering $g \colon X \to \S'$.
 We claim that the pencil ${\widetilde g} \colon {\widetilde X} \to {\widetilde \S'}$ cannot be Albanese: building from the commutative diagram in (\ref{eq:diag}) we have the commutative diagram The subgroup $\mbox{im}(H_1(K) \to H_1(X)) \leq H_1(X)$ has positive rank (it is a finite index subgroup), hence by commutativity the image $\mbox{im}(H_1(K) \to H_1({\widetilde X})) \leq H_1({\widetilde X})$ has positive rank.
 It follows that the kernel of the epimorphism ${\widetilde g} \colon H_1({\widetilde X}) \to H_1({\widetilde \S'})$ is not torsion, so ${\widetilde g} \colon {\widetilde X} \to {\widetilde \S'}$ is not Albanese.
 As ${\widetilde X}$ has Albanese dimension one, this is inconsistent with the first part of the statement. \end{proof}

-We are now in a position to prove Theorem \ref{thr:main}.
-In order to do so, it is both practical and insightful to use the Bieri--Neumann--Strebel invariant of a finitely presented group $G$ (henceforth BNS), for which we refer to \cite{BNS87} for definitions and properties used here.
+We are now in a position to prove Theorem \ref{thm:main}.
+In order to do so, it is both practical and insightful to use the Bieri--Neumann--Strebel invariant of a finitely presented group $G$ (henceforth BNS), for which we refer to \cite{BNS87}.
 This invariant is an open subset $\Sigma^1(G)$ of the character sphere $S(G) := (H^1(G;\R)\sm \{0\})/ \R_{>0}$ of $H^1(G;\R)$.
 For rational rays, the invariant can be described as follows: a rational ray in $S(G)$ is determined by a primitive class $\phi \in H^1(G)$.
-Given such $\phi$, we can write $G$ as HNN extension $G = \langle A,t|t^{-1}Bt = C\rangle$ for some finitely generated subgroups $B,C \leq A \leq \ker ~ \phi$ with $\phi(t)=1$.
+Given such $\phi$, we can write $G$ as Higman--Neumann--Neumann (henceforth HNN) extension $G = \langle A,t|t^{-1}Bt = C\rangle$ for some finitely generated subgroups $B,C \leq A \leq \ker ~ \phi$ with $\phi(t)=1$.
 The extension is called ascending (descending) if $A = B$ (resp. $A = C$).
 By \cite[Proposition 4.4]{BNS87} the extension is ascending (resp. descending) if and only if the rational ray determined by $\phi$ (resp. $-\phi$) is contained in $\Sigma^1(G)$.

-We have the following theorem, which applied to the collection of finite index subgroups of $G$, implies Theorem \ref{thr:main}:
+We have the following lemma, which applied to the collection of finite index subgroups of $G$, implies Theorem \ref{thm:main}: